You should have an EKS cluster deployed before starting the Learning Path.

-You will use three yaml files to deploy WordPress: kustomization.yaml
+You can use three yaml files and kubectl

 , mysql-deployment.yaml